 Later on, we sat in on a roundtable interview with Daniels and got a couple stories specifically about “Precious”:

+Q: For those who haven’t read Sapphire’s book, how close does your movie stick to it or does it differ a lot?
 Daniels: The book is X-rated if I were to show the book on screen, so the only difference and liberty that we–Jeffrey Fletcher, the brilliant screenwriter, and I–took was to jump into fantasy where the book does not.
 Not only for a rating, but for the audience to breathe through humor, because I found that through laughter, the pain is more bearable.

+Q: You and Sapphire have both expressed that you had similar experiences as Precious, and that you could identify with them from your own lives.
+Would you have been drawn to do the movie had you not had that personal connection?
 Daniels: It’s a collaborative thought process.
 The pig’s feet was one of the reasons why.
 I love pig’s feet even though I’m not supposed to be eating them.
 The scent of the house, so I don’t know if it was necessarily the abuse.
 Certainly, yes, of course, but I think it was a collective experience and the nuances of the book that struck me, and having relatives that can’t read and having understood running.
 We were on a welfare at a time when my Dad died, and I remember “Miss Shirley’s coming.
 Why didn’t you tell me that b*tch was coming?!?!
 Hide this, hide this!”
 We were just running and trying to hide things from her because there were moments like that.
 So the abuse, yeah, of course, that was a given, but I think that always feeling different, never feeling a part, like that I was normal.
 I think that many of us (think) “Who is normal?
 What defines normality?” and I think that is a universal theme of the film.

 Q: The movie is very dark so what was the atmosphere like on set?
 Daniels: We were laughing.
 We were laughing at the ludicracy of it all.
 Not the end scene, and thank God that was the end because I don’t know if we could continue on past that last scene.
 Mo’Nique is a comedian, so they view things from a different perspective than an ordinary actor.
 They have a third eye and they see things in a very twisted sort of way, so you find yourself laughing at things that you really should not be laughing at.
 So Mo’Nique is at the bottom of the stairs, Gabby is at the top of the stairs and “Action!” and she says, “You ain’t never been nothing, you ain’t sh*t, you ain’t been sh*t, I should have aborted your ass…” and she just goes on and on.
 By take 4, you’re laughing, and then Gabby is at the top of the stairs, she’s giggling and Mo’Nique is laughing at the absurdity of it all.
 Honest to God, we are laughing, and I had to literally, some of the best stuff in the film, I had to cut because Mo’Nique broke out in laughter and then I had to cut to Gabby, and then I had to cut away from her because she was laughing.
 I can’t take credit for that.
 My brilliant editor Joe Klotz who is a genius, because that scene, the outtakes, which I will put on the DVD, you’ll see that we laughed throughout the take.
 Mo’Nique says, “You b*tch” and I say, “No, call her ‘fat b*tch'” and she’s like, “Lee!” (laughter) Every time we would go further and further but the end scene was not.
 I said, “Do not cry because I need you to be troopers.
 Go through this and be adult,” but it was so painful and when I started crying, Mariah and Mo’Nique and Gabby started crying and I couldn’t yell “Cut” because it was God in the house taking over.
 It was a bizarre experience, it was surreal.
 I will never forget that moment as long as I live.
 That moment was similar to Halle’s gumball experience where I said to Marc, “Don’t have her cry, just cut to the chase…” and it felt like I was living that moment again.
 And (with this), I was almost like, “We’re here again.”

 Q: Was it a challenge to get this movie financed or made?
 Daniels: Look, I can’t say that Hollywood did not open its doors to me after “Monster’s Ball.”
 That would be an inaccuracy.
 It was the doors that were opened to me that I chose not to go into.
 They were very embarrassing films that I would never do, that I couldn’t in my conscience do.
 I didn’t want to do “Soul Baby” or “Who’s my Baby’s Cousin’s Daddy?” and stuff.
 It’s a business.
 It’s called “show business” and I have two kids so I’ve got to support my kids.
 It’s hard to walk away from a couple million dollars, it’s hard, but I had to stick to what I believe that is my truth and is my work.
 So I do “Woodsman” and I do these movies that I think make people think, and as an African-American filmmaker, I think that I have an obligation so that when the coffin is closed and there’s dirt on the grave, I want my kids to say that their gay Dad, married to this white man, did something that will leave a little bit of a legacy.
 I want them to be proud of me, and I think that “Precious” was not difficult to finance, that was the irony of it all.
 You would have thought that it would have been difficult.
 I must have been crazy because in hindsight, I think to myself, “What was I thinking?”
 I don’t think that at this current moment, I would have done “Precious.”
 When you think of the math?
 Who would go see a movie about a fat black girl?
 Really?
 Logically, it doesn’t make any sense, but I think that it’s been blessed with angels.
 I think that our angel was the script, my next angel was that I got financing for this movie–who would finance this movie?–that I could find the girl to play her, that we could get accepted into Sundance.
 And Oprah Winfrey is calling me up as I win my award!
 Yo, I’m talkin’ about I’m stepping up to the podium to get my award and “Unknown” picks up on my phone.
 Now, who would answer their phone?
 I’ll tell you who.
 A filmmaker who is starving because that’s either somebody with some money with an unknown number or a movie star, so I’m still thinking about my next movie as I’m walking up and getting my award.
 I think we’re blessed with angels, I think that the film has been blessed with angels from the beginning through the end.

+Q: There’s been a lot of talk about Mo’Nique not wanting to do much press or dealing with the awards circuit stuff for her role in the movie.
+What’s up with that?
 Daniels: Here’s the skinny on Mo’Nique.
 At the end of this thing, I said to Mo’Nique, “This is award-worthy.”
 She said, “Lee, what are you talking about?
 You are my award.
 Did I serve you?”
 She gives her soul to me, as she gives her soul to her kids as she gives her soul to her TV show.
 She’s in the middle of a new TV show that’s #1 and she’s the best mother I’ve ever met.
 The press thing for Mo’Nique, she’s like, “What do you want me to do, Lee, so I can stop with the kids.”
 She didn’t come to Toronto, her child was sick, so she couldn’t make it there.
 She has twins, five-year-olds.
 It was their birthday during the New York Film Festival.
 She is on another level, so people interpret that as “She’s being a snob.”
 She said, “Lee, get this, I’m here.
 What do you need?
 And let them talk.”
 She’s coming to the L.A. premiere.
 This is what kills me about the press.
 They find something and they just start… (laughs) It’s just ludicrous!